pmarch502/WorshipPracticeApp/README.txt

 CloudFlare
 ==============
-Use this URL to deploy a new version: https://dash.cloudflare.com/7acbdfcba4d9c3a7c99445fafdba2fe8/pages/view/worshippracticeapp
+Use this URL to deploy a new version: https://dash.cloudflare.com/7acbdfcba4d9c3a7c99445fafdba2fe8/pages/view/worshippracticeapp (Or, login at https://www.cloudflare.com/ - select the application: worshippracticeapp) (Or, select Compute & AI | Workers & Pages - select the application: worshippracticeapp)

 Zip up the entire app (except for the audio dir) and deploy that - it's all or nothing (no individual files).
+(Click Create Deployment - drop the .zip - give it a minute to go live)

 Redirect was accomplished using a '_redirects' file in the application root.
 The content was:
 /audio/*  https://f005.backblazeb2.com/file/WorshipPracticeApp/audio/:splat  301